rdeioris/LuaMachine/README.md

 ## How it works

-Contrary to the other Unreal Engine 4 Lua plugins, this one does not try to expose the Unreal Engine 4 api, but completely hides it exposing to the user/scripter only the features the developer decided to include (via Blueprints or C++).
+Contrary to the other Unreal Engine 4 Lua plugins, this one does not try to expose the Unreal Engine 4 api, but completely hides it giving to the user/scripter only the features the developer decided to include (via Blueprints or C++).
+In addition to this, a full featued C++ API for adding generic Lua scripting capabilities to your project is included.

 Currently Windows 64bit, Mac, Linux x86_64 (both Runtime and Editor), Linux AArch64, Android (32 and 64 bit) and iOS are supported.
 Minimal supported Engine version is 4.20.